vidya-labtest/aroworkshop/_entries/Lab 1 - Go Microservices.md

 ### Try the service

 Open the hostname in your browser, you should see the rating app page.
+Use **http://** port and not **https://** port to open the hostname in your browser.
 Play around, submit a few votes and check the leaderboard.

 ![rating-web homepage](../media/rating-web-homepage.png)